Podcast: Play in new window | Download

 STEP #4: Stop sugars.
 Corn Syrup, Sugar, Agave, Coconut/Date/Palm Sugar, Honey and sugar substitutes.
 Some trigger one person.
 Some trigger others.

-Vegetables and Fruits are the Key Now
+Vegetables are the Key Now

 Everything you’ve done so far is to get to this point.

 Your gut is happier now, but to drive out inflammation and infection and start to balance your Microbiome, digestible veggies are the key.
 The problem with Low FODMAPS lists is they don’t get you first to the safe place.
 You simply play around with a long list of veggies and never get to the starting point where you can test your triggers.
+Many people don’t realize Kombucha beverage is high in Fodmaps too and can stop all your progress.

 The Starter Veggies…